 Impact on the Environment

 Earthquakes are also another concern related with deep gas gas and oil fracking.
-According to Dongxiao and Tingyun, (2015), earthquakes that occur as a result of fracking processes are scientifically referred as induced seismic events.
+Earthquakes that occur as a result of fracking processes are scientifically referred as induced seismic events.
 They are caused by constant injection of fracking wastewater underground.
 Though there has yet to be realized major causalities of from earthquakes generated from hydraulic fracking processes, the frequent small earthquakes generated from this process has been a source of fear for those dwelling near the drilling sites.

 Land and soil contamination from oil spills is also a common phenomenon in hydraulic fracking processes.
 According to a report by the Associated Press, there were more than 1,000 soil spills in North Dakota alone during the year, 2011.
 However, the author disclosed that many more cases went unreported and uncounted for.
-According to Lubin (2015), the quantity of soil that were chemically contaminated from drilling activities increased by more than 5,100 percent over the last ten years.
+The quantity of soil that were chemically contaminated from drilling activities increased by more than 5,100 percent over the last ten years.
 Further, trucks are involved in transporting oilfield wastes and products on a twenty four hour, seven day basis round the year.

 Impact to Human Health

-Spellman (2012) explains that the massive quantities of water employed during the course of hydraulic fracking generate millions of gallons of wastewater which contains various types of chemicals.
+The massive quantities of water employed during the course of hydraulic fracking generate millions of gallons of wastewater which contains various types of chemicals.
 A single drilling can generate up to 435 products which contains 345 different types of chemicals used from one drilling.
 Among the 345 chemicals used and generated during the drilling process, majority of them do not have safety information related with them.
 Moreover, more than 75% have been known to cause skin ailments, irritation of sensory organs including eye, skin and skin.
 On the other hand, approximately 20 percent of these chemicals have been known to cause cancerous, mutagenic or reproductive complications.
 Transmission of these chemicals normally occurs through water and air.
 For instance, Benzene, which is a common carcinogen, is normally found at levels which exceed the federal standards in air that surround fracturing sites.
-Zoback et al, (2010) explains that accidental spills could contaminate groundwater through hydraulic flowback which is inappropriately injected into the ground or stored in open air pits.
+Accidental spills could contaminate groundwater through hydraulic flowback which is inappropriately injected into the ground or stored in open air pits.
 Chemicals and toxins found in groundwater that has been contaminated could cause a number of health complications for those exposed through bathing, drinking or other types of contact with the affected water.

 High levels of benzene are known to cause extreme damage blood-froming organs, subsequently causing anemia and affecting the bone marrow incase of repeated exposures.
 On the other hand, polycyclic aromatic hydrocarbons (PAHs) interfears with the fetal formation and developed of the child by harming the developing brain, heart and nervous system.
-Even short term exposure to PAHs at the initial stages of developed could cause a long term hard and this is a great concern and threat to communities neighboring the fracking sites (Broomfield,2012).
+Even short term exposure to PAHs at the initial stages of developed could cause a long term hard and this is a great concern and threat to communities neighboring the fracking sites.
 Moreover, the exposure to pollutants including hydrogen sulfide, VOCs could result into neurological problems such as headaches, dizziness, loss of consciousness and seizures.
-Numerous studies have noted the prevalence of high levels of benze at fracking sites than the recommended set in protecting individuals from these effects (Public Health England, 2014).
+Numerous studies have noted the prevalence of high levels of benze at fracking sites than the recommended set in protecting individuals from these effects.

 There is no doubt that hydraulic fracturing had significantly contributed to an increased supply of gas and oil on the global sphere alongside a significant decrease in the price of these essential commodities.
 Despite the benefits created by hydraulic fracturing mechanism in oil and gas exploration, the demerits cannot be put aside.
 In this respect, it is agreeable that the United States and other countries which are involved in hydraulic fracturing adopt and implement precautionary measures for industries utilizing novel technologies and using new chemicals in protecting the environment and neighborhoods of their operations.
 These companies need to prove the measures they have in place and strategies of controlling water pollution and depletion, environmental protection, and protection to those living near the drilling sites.
 The current policies are infective in the sense that victims of the companies’ activities or inactivity are forced to enter into a legal battle with the companies which in most cases are more financially powerful.